JVK2000/TSBK07-helicopter-simulator/lab4/README.md

 **Which kind of “infinity” did you make?**

-I'am drawing 4 patches.
-One patch where the player stand.
-Two patches that are second closest to the player, and the one patch which is adjacent to the other two.
+I'am drawing four patches.
+One patch where the player stands.
+Two patches that are second closest to the player, and one patch which is adjacent to the other two.

 ![alt text](answer-part6-image.png "Patches drawn based on player position")